guano/byu-ee-427-labs/write-ups/lab3/Lab3.md

 * Section 1.3: Game Details and Specifications
 ---
 #### Section 1.1: Space Invaders History
-Two good-sized paragraphs are required for full credit.

 Space Invaders is a video game, developed by Tomohiro Nishikado, released in 1978 by Taito.
 Development was hindered by lack of technology at the time- Nishikado was required to design his own arcade board hardware capable of running it.
 Using an Intel 8080 CPU and a Texas Instruments sound chip, he was still reportedly disappointed in the limitations.

 Released as an arcade machine in Japan and the United States, Space Invaders became the best-selling video game at the time, and is still the second best-selling arcade game of all time, bested only by Pac-Man.
 Space Invaders is credited with expanding video games into a real industry, and inspiring future video-game legends, such as Shigeru Miyamoto (Nintendo, Mario) and Hideo Kojima (Castlevania, Metal Gear).